Clergy Abuse Reparations Are Closure For Some Victims, Resurface Trauma For Others

 "The Pennsylvania compensation programs were needed," said Marci Hamilton, CEO of Child USA, a think tank dedicated to addressing child abuse.
 However, she noted that in taking the money victims turned down a potentially bigger windfall later.

-"Some, they just weren't willing to settle because of course you would get less money through this process than if you were able to go to court with a valid statute-of-limitations," Hamilton said.
+"Some, they just weren't willing to settle because of course you would get less money through this process than if you were able to go to court with a valid statute of limitations," Hamilton said.

 Other critics said the programs' primary function is to mitigate the church's liability amid calls to reform Pennsylvania's statute-of-limitations laws.
-Bills just passed through the state legislature and waiting for the governor's signature would extend the statute-of-limitations to sue over childhood sexual abuse from age 30 to age 55, and create a constitutional amendement allowing retroactive lawsuits.
+Bills just passed through the state Legislature and waiting for the governor's signature would extend the statute of limitations for suing over childhood sexual abuse from age 30 to age 55 and create a constitutional amendment allowing retroactive lawsuits.

-"The Church would like people to believe that they're doing the right thing by helping survivors when really they're trying to get releases to protect themselves when the law changes," said attorney Richard Serbin, who has been suing the Catholic Church for 32 years.
+"The church would like people to believe that they're doing the right thing by helping survivors when really they're trying to get releases to protect themselves when the law changes," said attorney Richard Serbin, who has been suing the Catholic Church for 32 years.

-The statute-of-limitations stopped short many of his clients' legal challenges, Serbin said.
+The statute of limitations stopped short many of his clients' legal challenges, Serbin said.
 Then, in August he scored a victory that opened a different path to sue.

 What's fair?